 The agency selection process

-Choosing an agency that has experience in your industry will help you reach your goals faster.
+Choosing an agency with experience in your industry will help you reach your goals faster.

-Through evolution, some design and build companies have greater knowledge in certain markets.
+Through evolution, some design and build companies have deeper knowledge in specific markets.
 Pharmaceuticals, aeronautics, technology, food, fashion, and many others, have their build experts.

-Agencies that you engage with should be able to demonstrate a good understanding of your brand and your customers.
+Agencies that you engage should demonstrate a good understanding of your brand and your customers.